-- 50% - 75% cost-share (up to certain maximum rates) for Stewardship Plans written by a professional natural resource consultant.
+- Up to 75% cost-share reimbursement for Stewardship Plans written by a professional natural resource consultant.

 - Cost-share does NOT cover a timber cruise or appraisal

 - Cost-share must be pre-approved by ODF prior to creation of the Plan.

 - Plans must be developed according to the guidelines above (see Oregon Forest Management Plan/Tools and Guidance).